 Local, state, and federal government websites often end in .gov.
 State of Georgia government websites and email systems use “georgia.gov” or “ga.gov” at the end of the address.
 Before sharing sensitive or personal information, make sure you’re on an official state website.

 Still not sure?

 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-- Contact the appropriate sheriff’s office to find out how to request information about existing warrants in that county.
+Contact the local sheriff’s office for information about existing warrants in that county.

-- Some sheriff’s offices give warrant information over the phone, while others may require you to appear in person to receive information.
+Some sheriff’s offices give warrant information over the phone, while others may require you to appear in person to receive information.